kfaizi/kfaizi.github.io/index.md

 I’m a fourth year undergraduate at UC San Diego studying molecular biology, with a minor in applied math.
 I intend to apply to PhD programs this fall, during the 2020-21 cycle.

+### Research interests:

+Systems, synthetic, and quantitative biology / bioinformatics / genome editing / data science.

-_**Research interests:** quantitative systems biology, bioinformatics, synthetic biology, genome editing, data science._ See my [projects page]{: fancylink} for more information.
+See my [projects page]{: fancylink} for more information.

 I also have a keen interest in environmental conservation, technology/data ethics, and science communication.

-Sometimes I write about science, programming, and academia (plus frequent diversions).
+Sometimes I write about science, programming, and my thoughts on the world.
 Check out my most recent posts below, or [view the archive]{: fancylink}:

 <ul>
   {% for post in site.posts limit:5 %}